 Lower Egypt, living on Truth, Lord of the Two Lands, Nefer-kheperu-ra, Son of the Sun, living on Truth, Lord of [Diadems], Akhenaten, great in his duration, and the great wife of the King, his beloved, Nefertiti, living for ever and ever.
-His Majesty appeared2 on the throne of the Divine and Sovereign Father, the Aten, who lives on Truth; and the chiefs of all lands brought the tribute3 praying favour at his hand (?) in order to inhale the breath of life.
+His Majesty appeared on the throne of the Divine and Sovereign Father, the Aten, who lives on Truth; and the chiefs of all lands brought the tribute . . . . . praying favour at his hand (?) in order to inhale the breath of life.
 The inscription in the tomb of Huya records the event as the bringing of tribute from Kharu and Kush (Syria and Ethiopia), the East and West, and the islands of the sea; a description probably more rhetorical than exact.

 The scene is cleverly set out.
 The King, drawn to a large scale, sits enthroned in the middle of the picture, accompanied by his family.
 On the right the tribes of the South (Plate xxxviii.), on the left the nations of the North (Plate xxxix.), approach the platform humbly.
 The dado (Plate xl.), shows the foreground-the crowd on this side of the pavilion.
 The canopied platform on which the King sits to receive the gifts is similar to several shown on these tombs, and yet cannot be identified with any of them (Pl. xxxii.; I. xxxi.; III. xiv.); for the light columns here are as unique as those on the south wall (Pl. xxxii.).
-They carry a triple capital, formed by the papyrus, the lotus (?), and the lily, superimposed one upon the other in an ungraceful combination.4 The royal pair sit on cushioned chairs side by side, with their feet resting on double hassocks.
-Even at this public appearance before men of foreign nations their attitude to one another is still most amatory.
-The Queen has her right arm thrown round her husband's waist, and her left hand reposes in his.
-So much is perceptible; but the bodies of both have been almost erased from the hips upwards in ancient time.
-As usual, all but the bare outline of the farther figure was covered by the nearer.
+They carry a triple capital, formed by the papyrus, the lotus (?), and the lily, superimposed one upon the other in an ungraceful combination.
+The royal pair sit on cushioned

-2 Conjectural reading
+Conjectural reading